jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) 10-year test land:
   (b) 5-year test land.
 Exception: death
-(2B) This section does not apply to an amount that an executor or administrator described in section FC 1(1)﻿(a) (Disposals to which this subpart applies), or a beneficiary described in section FC 1(1)﻿(b), derives from disposing of residential land that was transferred to them on the death of a person.
+(2B) This section does not apply to an amount that an executor or administrator described in section FC 1(1)﻿(a) (Disposals to which this subpart applies), or a beneficiary described in section FC 1(1)﻿(b), derives from disposing of residential land that was transferred to them on the death of a person (see also: section FC 9 (Residential land transferred to executor, administrator, or beneficiary on death of person).
 Disposal
 (3) In the case where none of subsections (4) to (7C) are applicable, the bright-line acquisition date for the purposes of the definitions of 10-year test land and 5-year test land is—
   (a) the date on which the instrument to transfer the land to the person was registered—